Ashibez/music-player-app/README.md

 -   Use the play/pause button to control playback
 -   Click the next/previous buttons to change songs
 -   Use the menu options for additional features
+-   Search and play music from Spotify's vast library
+-   Create and manage playlists with both local and Spotify tracks

 ## Contributing